New Trails Coming to Taylor Mountain

 Providing a picturesque backdrop to Santa Rosa, Taylor Mountain offers ample public recreation on the urban edge.
 Over half the county's population lives within just 20 minutes of the park.
 Park visitors take in a sweeping view of the Santa Rosa Plain, while disc golf enthusiasts enjoy the 18-hole course.
 The park offers a vital reprieve from the urban landscape for families who live on nearby Santa Rosa Avenue.

 Funding from the Parks Foundation is key to making this expanded trail system possible.
-The project is funded by a $1.83 million Recreational Trails Program grant through California State Parks, and the grant requires local matching funds from the Sonoma County Parks Foundation.
-This grant requires a 12% match from Sonoma County Regional Parks, and the Parks Foundation has committed to raising $80,000 towards that match.
-Join us on this exciting opportunity!
+The project is funded by a $1.83 million Recreational Trails Program grant through California State Parks, with local matching funds from the Sonoma County Parks Foundation and other sources.

 Providing a picturesque backdrop to Santa Rosa, Taylor Mountain offers ample public recreation on the urban edge.
 Over half the county's population lives within just 20 minutes of the park.
 Park visitors take in a sweeping view of the Santa Rosa Plain, while disc golf enthusiasts enjoy the 18-hole course.
 The park offers a vital reprieve from the urban landscape for families who live on nearby Santa Rosa Avenue.

 Funding from the Parks Foundation is key to making this expanded trail system possible.
-The project is funded by a $1.83 million Recreational Trails Program grant through California State Parks, and the grant requires local matching funds from the Sonoma County Parks Foundation.
-This grant requires a 12% match from Sonoma County Regional Parks, and the Parks Foundation has committed to raising $80,000 towards that match.
-Join us on this exciting opportunity!
+The project is funded by a $1.83 million Recreational Trails Program grant through California State Parks, with local matching funds from the Sonoma County Parks Foundation and other sources.

-The recent rains have slowed trail work at Taylor Mountain Park & Preserve, but we continue to look forward to new trails opening later in 2024.
-Contractor Yakima Construction is building multi-purpose trails on the north and eastern sides of Taylor Mountain for hikers, cyclists and equestrians.
-These new trails will include several bridges across seasonal wetlands and creeks, and three new walk-in/bike-in entrances for neighborhood use.
+New multi-purpose trails for hikers, cyclists and equestrians are being completed on the north and eastern sides of Taylor Mountain.
+These new trails will include several bridges across seasonal wetlands and creeks and new walk-in/bike-in entrances for neighborhood use.
 New trails range from steeper grades to the top of 1,120-foot Colgan Peak to an ADA-accessible trail through Colgan Creek Canyon for those with mobility challenges.

 |